cthoyt/cthoyt.github.io/_posts/2025-12-09-biohackathon-de-2025.md

 [4<sup>th</sup> BioHackathon Germany](https://www.denbi.de/de-nbi-events/1840-4th-biohackathon-germany)
 hosted by the
 [German Network for Bioinformatics Infrastructure (de.NBI)](https://www.denbi.de).
-I participated in the track _On the Path to Machine-actionable Training Materials_ in order to improve the interoperability between [DALIA](https://search.dalia.education/basic), [TeSS](https://tess.elixir-europe.org),
+I participated in the project _On the Path to Machine-actionable Training Materials_ in order to improve the interoperability between [DALIA](https://search.dalia.education/basic), [TeSS](https://tess.elixir-europe.org),